ArthurSonzogni/chromiumos-platform2/diagnostics/docs/diag-routines-for-oems.md

 ```

 Optional fields in output:
+- `pairing_peripheral`: The info of the target peripheral, which will be null if
+  the routine can not find the peripheral with given `peripheral_id`.
-- `failed_manufacturer_id` (Type: string): The first half of the Bluetooth
+- `pairing_peripheral.failed_manufacturer_id` (Type: string): The first half of
-  address, which is reported when `is_address_valid` is false and the address
+  the Bluetooth address, which is reported when `is_address_valid` is false and
-  can be parsed successfully.
+  the address can be parsed successfully.
-- `connect_error` (Type: string): The error code from Bluetooth service, which
+- `pairing_peripheral.connect_error` (Type: string): The error code from
-  is reported when the routine fails to create baseband connection.
-E.g.
+  Bluetooth service, which is reported when the routine fails to create baseband
-  `org.bluez.Error.NotReady`.
+  connection.
+E.g. `org.bluez.Error.NotReady`.
-- `pair_error` (Type: string): The error code from Bluetooth service, which
+- `pairing_peripheral.pair_error` (Type: string): The error code from Bluetooth
-  is reported when the routine fails to finish pairing.
+  service, which is reported when the routine fails to finish pairing.
 E.g.
   `org.bluez.Error.AuthenticationFailed`.

 Errors: